Chart Color Schemes

 South Brisbane's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-South Brisbane shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover stands at approximately 61% (10,282 people), compared to 64.3% across Greater Brisbane and a national average of 55.3%.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.3 and 6.1% of residents respectively.
+South Brisbane demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (10,282 people), compared to 64.3% across Greater Brisbane and the national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 8.3 and 6.1% of residents respectively.

-A total of 79.8% of residents report being completely clear of medical ailments, compared to 75.5% across Greater Brisbane.
-As of December 2021, 6.7% (1,124 people) of South Brisbane's population is aged 65 and over, lower than the 10.5% in Greater Brisbane.
-Health outcomes among seniors align with those of the general population.
+A total of 79.8% of residents declare themselves completely clear of medical ailments, compared to 75.5% across Greater Brisbane.
+The area has 6.7% of residents aged 65 and over (1,124 people), lower than the 10.5% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health